-In the first thirteen verses of chapter 3, the Lord describes all the evil Israel and Judah had done, yet, beginning in verse 14, God still cries out, "Return, O faithless children...Return, O faithless sons; I will heal your faithlessness."
-In verse 19, the middle of this passage, God says, "And I thought you would call me My Father, and would not turn from following me."
+In the first thirteen verses of chapter 3, the Lord describes all the evil Israel and Judah had done, yet, beginning in verse 14 and again in verse 22, God still cries out, "Return, O faithless children...Return, O faithless sons; I will heal your faithlessness."
+In verse 19, the middle of this passage, God says, "And I thought you would call me, My Father, and would not turn from following me."
 I hear the heartbreak of a loving Father, even though in verse three He expresses His disapproval of the way they refer to Him as Father while prostituting themselves after other gods.

 My God and Father, thank You for continuing to cry out to faithless children and sons, like me.
 I want to be one of those of whom You are not ashamed to be called their God.
 When I hear Your heartbreak in verse 19, I too want to cry out, "Return, He will heal your faithlessness."

 Doesn't this event convict you about your attitude toward money?
 It does me.

 I profess to trust Jesus, the same One who sent Peter fishing to pay the tax.
 How many fish do you think Peter had cleaned in his life?
 How often did he find money in their mouth?
 The same Jesus, who caused a shekel to be in the mouth of a particular fish Peter was to catch, is the One I trust!

 Jesus, forgive me for being concerned about money.
 I know Your promise in Matthew 6:33, "But seek first the kingdom of God and his righteousness, and all these things will be added to you."
 You made that promise after saying I cannot serve You and money.
 May my desire to worship and serve You override any anxiousness I have about the needs of my life.